ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 {@img assets/img/framework-deep-dive-focus-toolbar-nav-layers.png 1019 The image showing the focus layers used during navigation.}

 1. The root of the focus tree is the {@link module:editor-classic/classiceditorui~ClassicEditorUI} class.
-It creates a [focus tracker](#using-the-focustracker-class) instance which is **global for the entire editor**.
-You can access it via {@link module:core/editor/editorui~EditorUI#focusTracker `editor.ui.focusTracker`}.
+It creates a [global focus tracker](#a-note-about-the-global-focus-tracker) for the entire editor (you can access it via {@link module:core/editor/editorui~EditorUI#focusTracker `editor.ui.focusTracker`}).
-	* **All features (floating toolbars, balloons) across the editor listen to this focus tracker to tell if the user is still using the UI of the editor to act accordingly**.
 2. When editing text, you can hit the <kbd>Alt</kbd>+<kbd>F10</kbd> keystroke to focus the main editor toolbar, which is the second "focus layer".
 	* The {@link module:ui/toolbar/toolbarview~ToolbarView} component brings a focus tracker that keeps an eye on its children so that when a user navigates across the toolbar using the keyboard arrows, it is clear which item is focused.
 	* Toolbars also use a [focus cycler](#using-the-focuscycler-class) to provide continuous navigation.
 For instance, navigating to the item next when the last one is focused, brings the focus back to the beginning of the toolbar.